bobbyluig/eclipse/docs/src/tutorial.md

 The math is easily understandable in the code, so I do not need to explain it here.
 However, you have to notice a very important feature.
 The FOV is a triangle.
 Pretend that the object of interest lies somewhere on the blue line.
 Regardless of how far it is from the camera, it's position would not be different on the screen.
 The center of the object would be at the same location whether you are interested in the red line or the black line.
 Thus, a good angle approximation would simply involve a ratio of the center of the object to the width of the image captured with the measured FOV.

-Obviously, this is only an approxmation.
+Obviously, this is only an approximation.
 Since obtaining new images is relatively cheap, this algorithm can be fed through a [PID](https://en.wikipedia.org/wiki/PID_controller) loop to obtain good results.

 ### Code